VR51/softman/README.md

 ```
 sudo ./softman rebuildsystem
 ```
+# History
+This began as a simple update script to keep on the desktop and click to quickly run system software updates.
+Now it is so much more.

+SoftMan (Software Manager) is part of a library of scripts I wrote and frequently use in Linux projects.
+This library will soon be released on Github for others to make use of in their own Bash projects.

+The update script released to this Github repo is a selfcontained version of an update and software (re)installation script.
+It is mostly a wrapper for frequently used apt-get command sequences but also includes commands to automatically reinstall software packages that contain corrupt files (e.g. after hardware crash, malware infection or self-inflicted damage when a script runs amock).

 # Why?
 Because opening a terminal to run updates is too much hassle and I'm too lazy to use GUI options that take forever to load.
 Plus, I needed an update library and installer for other scripts.